lvndry/impala-go/README.md

 Desktop release automation tool for Go projects

 ## Using impala
 Impala is simple to use.
-It will automatically build and create the release packages before to push all this in the Github repo.
+It will automatically build and create the release packages before to push all in the Github repo.

 ## Installation
 ```